antonioribeiro/skel/README.md

 #### Skeleton Base

-All skeletons on this repository are currently using as a base [ThePhpLeague/Skeleton](https://github.com/thephpleague/skeleton), all packages are based on League's and every commit should be merged to ours.
-The differences between League's and this respository are:
+All skeletons on this repository are currently using as a base [ThePhpLeague/Skeleton](https://github.com/thephpleague/skeleton), all packages are based on League's and every commit to their repository will be merged to Skel.
+The differences between League's and this repository are:

 * Replacement strings (:package_name, :vendor_name, etc.)
-* Framework specific repositories, for instance Laravel Service Providers, included in Laravel skeletons.
+* Framework specific files, for instance the Service Provider, included in Laravel 4 and 5 skeletons.

 #### Going Faster